 Prior Authorization (PA) Log

-CCOs must report each Prior Authorization (PA) received during the quarter and any PAs reported in prior quarter logs as pending that were resolved this quarter, for all benefit types, including but not limited to medical, behavioral health, pharmacy, dental, and non-emergent medical transportation.
-This includes all PAs from CCOs and their sub-contractors for all Medicaid members enrolled in a plan, regardless of other insurance coverage (Medicare, Private Insurance, etc.) or whether the PA was approved automatically.
-Any data from delegates performing the PA function on behalf of the CCO must be included in the reporting log.
-Record each Prior Authorization on a separate line that can be identified by a Service Type code.
+CCOs must report each Prior Authorization (PA) or Pre Approval of a service (Non Emergent Medical Transportation) received during the quarter and any PA IDs reported in prior quarter logs as pending that were resolved this quarter, for all benefit types, including but not limited to medical, behavioral health, pharmacy, dental, and non-emergent medical transportation.
+This includes all PA ID’s from CCOs and their sub-contractors for all Medicaid members enrolled in a plan, regardless of other insurance coverage (Medicare, Private Insurance, etc.) or whether the PA was approved automatically.
+Any data from delegates performing the PA function on behalf of the CCO must be included in reporting log.
+Record each Prior Authorization or Pre Approval of a service on a separate line that can be identified by a Service Type code.
 Use ‘Grievance and Appeal System Code Tables’ document to find the appropriate codes for the Service Type field.
-Prior Authorizations can have more than one Category.
-Prior Authorizations can apply to more than one service type.
+Prior Authorizations or Pre Approvals can apply to more than one service type.
 Reporting is based on the date the PA was received.

 Citations: OAR 410-141-3875 (1)(b), 410-141-3515, 410-141-3885.